hashicorp/hcp-terraform-operator/docs/faq.md

 ## General Questions

-- **What is the difference between versions `v1` and `v2` of the Operator?**
+- **What is the difference between Terraform Cloud Operator and HCP Terraform Operator?**

-  The second version of the Operator was developed to address some major concerns that we encountered in the first version.
+  The HCP Terraform Operator was developed to address some major concerns that we encountered in the first version.

-  Here is the list of major improvements in the version 2:
+  Here is the list of major improvements in the HCP Terraform Operator compared to its predecessor, the [Terraform Cloud Operator](https://github.com/hashicorp/terraform-k8s):

   - A new operator option `--namespace` allows configuration of namespaces to watch.
 It can be one of the following: all, single, or multiple namespaces.
 By default, the Operator watches all namespaces, and as your setup grows, you can have multiple deployments of the Operator to better handle the load.

   - A new operator option `--sync-period` allows configuration of the minimum frequency at which all watched resources are reconciled.
-This allows faster synchronization of the state between Custom Resources and Terraform Cloud.
+This allows faster synchronization of the state between Custom Resources and HCP Terraform.

-  - The Operator manages a Terraform Cloud client for each Custom Resource.
-This means that a single deployment of the Operator can work across multiple Terraform Cloud organizations.
+  - The Operator manages a HCP Terraform client for each Custom Resource.
+This means that a single deployment of the Operator can work across multiple HCP Terraform organizations.

-  - The Operator consists of multiple controllers that manage different Terraform Cloud resources.
+  - The Operator consists of multiple controllers that manage different HCP Terraform resources.
 This provides additional flexibility, e.g. a module can be executed in a workspace that is not managed by the Operator.
 More details about controllers you can find in the [README](../README.md) file.

   - Each controller has the option to manage the number of workers it has.
 By default, each controller has 1 worker.
 A worker is a thread that runs the control loop for a given Custom Resource.
 The more workers the controller has, the more Customer Resources it can handle concurrently.
 This improves the Operator's performance.
 Please refer to the [performance FAQ section](./faq.md#performance) to better understand the pros and cons.